krassowski/jupyterlab-citation-manager/README.md

 Zotero is a registered trademark of the [Corporation for Digital Scholarship](http://digitalscholar.org/);
 our extension (Connector for Zotero) is not affiliated with the Corporation in any way.

-Once sufficient quality is reached we will try to contact the Corporation to ensure that they are happy with this extension, both on the API implementation side and on our (solely-informative) use of Zotero trademark.

-As the reference providers are standalone plugins we envision a future in which the Connector for Zotero plugin could be ceded into the Corporation's authority, and solely focus this repository on providing the best, interoperable citation experience.

 #### CSL styles